acrylic-style/ezpp/README.md

 Please note that experimental branch will not be merged into ezpp!.
 A new branch will be created for a new feature and will be PR'd from that branch.

+## Features (specific to experimental)
+- Full taiko star rating/pp calculation (aka Full taiko support)
+- Fix original metadata display if unicode title/artist is missing
+- Fix AR calculation with HT+HR (with simpler code)
+- Fix some part of an artist is missing on some beatmap
+- [\[Proposal\] Collapsible pp details design](https://github.com/oamaok/ezpp/pull/119)
+- Change header color depending on the star rating
+- Make it work on score details page
+  - With auto-fills.
+- Fix throwing error on discussion page
+  - Extension popup will be hidden (you cannot open) on discussion page.
+- Add Bulgarian Translation
+- Update German Translation
+- Update Chinese Translation
+- Add Croatian Translation

 ## Supported modes

+PRs are welcome for unsupported modes.
+(See `Contributing > Pull requests` below)

 Full support
 - osu!